What is a Demand Side Platform (DSP)? Benefits & Features Explained. Best In The Market Listed & More

 DSPs & Ad Networks – what’s the difference?

-DSPs can offer many of the same functionalities an ad network does such targeting functions and the option to reach a big pool of potential ad inventories.
-Most DSPs claim to have an advantage over ad networks since they offer a one-stop-shop for campaign optimization, tracking, etc. all through a single platform.
-Unlike ad networks, DSPs do not add a margin to the inventory they put available and instead charges a transaction fee.
+DSPs can offer many of the same functionalities an ad network does such as targeting functions and the option to reach a big pool of potential ad inventories.
+Most DSPs claim to have an advantage over ad networks since they offer a one-stop shop for campaign optimization, tracking, etc. all through a single platform.
+Unlike ad networks, DSPs do not add a margin to the inventory they put available and instead charge a transaction fee.
 However, some companies might differ.

 Some believe that traditional ad networks are dying out to make way for more sophisticated platforms like DSPs.
-However, as most elements within the programmatic industry recent development has only lead to both DSPs and Ad Networks improving and widening their service offerings.
+However, as with most elements within the programmatic industry, recent development has only led to both DSPs and Ad Networks improving and widening their service offerings.

 A Data Management Platform (DMP) should not be confused with a DSP.
 They are not the same.
 The definition of a DMP is a tool or software that gathers information on audiences, also known as audience data, and presents it to different parties within the advertising industry in a useful manner.